symbol/symbol-docs/source/api.rst

 **block**

-The block channel notifies for every subscribed client every time there is a new harvested block.
+The ``block`` channel notifies subscribed clients every time a new block is harvested.
-The messages returned contain information about the blocks.
+Each returned message contains information about a harvested block.

 *Request body*